valerian-chen/valerian.hall-chen.com/research.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/jpswalsh/academicons@1/css/academicons.min.css">

 ## Research
-I got my DPhil (PhD) under the supervision of [Felix Parra](https://www2.physics.ox.ac.uk/contacts/people/parradiaz) (University of Oxford) and [Jon Hillesheim](https://www.researchgate.net/profile/Jon_Hillesheim) (Culham Centre for Fusion Energy).
-My work focused on measuring and understanding turbulence in fusion plasmas.
-I developed a model for the interaction between microwaves and turbulent density fluctuations to analyse and interpret data from the Doppler Backscattering (DBS) diagnostic.
-DBS is especially important for future tokamaks as it is one of the few available diagnostics which are robust enough to withstand high neutron fluxes.
+I am coordinating and orchestrating A\*STAR's nascent fusion research programme.
+Current personal research efforts are primarily in radiofrequency and microwaves for burning plasmas, which spans diagnostics to heating and current drive.

 For a layman-friendly introduction to nuclear fusion, consider listening to our [Oxford podcast](https://podcasts.ox.ac.uk/nuclear-fusion).

-In addition to my theoretical work, I was also the scientific coordinator of an experiment of MAST-U's first campaign.

 <div align="center">